 Medications

 A variety of medications can cause night sweats.
 Certain antidepressants called SSRIs (selective serotonin reuptake inhibitors) promote adrenergic effects, which yield a sympathetic nervous system response in the body.
 It causes your heart rate to increase, your blood vessels to constrict, the pupils to dilate, and, at times, the body to sweat.
-If you are using some of the standard antidepressants, you may be at an increased risk for night sweats.
+If you are using some of the standard antidepressants, you may be at an increased risk of night sweats.

 Infections